 What About Other Amex US Credit Cards?

-Furthermore, you can look towards the business cards as well – in fact, if you have an eye on Chase credit cards in the future, you should arguably focus on the Amex business cards in the meantime, since they do not contribute towards your 5/24 totals.
-Some outstanding business cards might include the Business Platinum Card (strong signup bonus and annual WeWork membership) or the Marriott Bonvoy Business Card (for its signup bonus and annual Category 5 free night certificate).
+Furthermore, you can look towards Amex US business cards as well – in fact, if you have an eye on Chase credit cards in the future, you arguably should focus on the Amex business cards in the meantime, since they do not contribute towards your 5/24 totals.